 Why isn’t my child talking yet?
 Why doesn’t my child play with (or like) other children?
 These are the two questions that I encounter most frequently when I talk with a concerned parent or preschool teacher.
 Thus, these are the questions that my Early Childhood Assessments are designed to answer.
 Testing shouldn’t begin and end with a diagnosis.
 After testing, I don’t consider it nearly adequate to say to a parent, ‘yeah, your child has delays in this or that area and thus qualifies for special services.’
 My written and video reports are composed, edited and revised to make sense to teachers, therapists, and parents.
-Above all, they are designed to offer solutions to the child’s educational difficulties.
+Above all, they are designed to suggest strategies, learning materials, and suggestions for addressing the child’s educational difficulties.

 In most cases when I am assessing preschool age children, I will find that there are problems with either receptive or expressive language if not in both of these areas.
 I like to do a good enough job of testing and report writing to be able to say (and show) parents and teachers: “We’re all going to work together to help this student develop the language and behavioral skills that he will need to be successful in ‘real school’ in a few years.
 Here’s precisely where we’ll start, here’s what we’ll do, here’s how we monitor progress and adjust goals, and here’s how we’ll know when we’ve gotten to where we aimed to go.”